ElPiloto/sidekick.nvim/README.md

 - [ ] Improve plugin configs
   - [ ] Add supported options to documentation.
   - [X] Add error-checking / default values.
-- [ ] Decouple rendering from outline in order to:
-  1. Allow smarter rendering (e.g. isolated top-level nodes should be displayed as `outerNode`)
+- [X] Allow smarter rendering (e.g. isolated top-level nodes should be displayed as `outerNode`)
-  2. Interface to allow other tag definition backends (e.g. LSP or ctags)
 - [ ] After jumping to definition, scroll screen upwards (add config option to control this).
 - [ ] Document highlight groups so that colorschemes can explicitly support them.
 - [ ] Learn how to make tests for your plugin and test your code, guy.
 - [X] Use treesitter to generate outline for custom queries (~~`queries/$LANG/sidekick.scm`~~ `queries/$LANG/locals.scm`)
 - [X] Use treesitter to generate outline for "standard" queries (`queries/$LANG/locals.scm`)
-- [ ] Let users specify what definitions get shown for standard queries.
+- [X] Let users specify what definitions get shown for standard queries.
 - [X] Display line number after definitions in outline window.
 - [X] Add mouse support: double-click will either jump to definition or toggle fold via `:normal za`
 - [ ] Setup custom sidekick query files for places where our needs are in conflict with locals.scm and we want to extend it without potentially messing up other functionality.